hvervetid/housepriceindex/README.md

 Contains HM Land Registry data © Crown copyright and database right 2021.
 This data is licensed under the Open Government Licence v3.0.

 Contains OS data © Crown copyright and database right 2020 Contains Royal Mail data © Royal Mail copyright and Database right 2020 Contains National Statistics data © Crown copyright and database right 2020

+## Known issue

+*This list is expanded dynamically.*

+* "error in serialize(data node$con) error writing to connection".
+This typically means that your system ran out of memory.
+Try decreasing the number of cores using the n_cores argument.